-Apply this behavior to saplings, adults, or snags of any species, and enter parameters in the Parameter edit window.
+Apply this behavior to saplings, adults, or snags of any species.
 This behavior does not automatically create output.
 Once you have added this behavior to your run, the Detailed output setup window for trees will have a tree data member called "Tree Bole Volume".
 Add this to your detailed output file to output volume in cubic feet.
 You can then view charts and graphs with the resulting volume data using data visualization on your detailed output file.